rfletcher/Evernote-URI-Handler/README.md

 browser to trigger a search.
 It should launch Evernote, open a collection window and search for "test".

-Searching in Evernote is actually pretty powerful.
+Your search can include any of the advanced Evernote search operators, which are actually pretty powerful.
 Check out the [Evernote search docs][] for details.

 Why?
 ---